TheHive-Project/docs/docs/TheHive/Installation and configuration/Configuration/authentication.md

         - `CLIENT_ID` and `CLIENT_SECRET` are created in the `_APIs & Services_ > _Credentials_` section of the [GCP Console](https://console.cloud.google.com/apis/credentials)
         - Instructions on how to create Oauth2 credentials at [https://support.google.com/cloud/answer/6158849](https://support.google.com/cloud/answer/6158849)
         - For the latest reference for Google auth URLs please check Google's [.well-known/openid-configuration](https://accounts.google.com/.well-known/openid-configuration)

+### User autocreation

+To allow users to login without previously creating them, you can enable autocreation by adding `user.autoCreateOnSso=true` to the top level of your configuration.

 ## pki